projectriff/fats/README.md

   - define function `wait_for_ingress_ready` that blocks until the cluster ingress is fully available
   - do any other one time configuration for the cluster
 - `start.sh` - start the kubernetes cluster and set it as the default kubectl context
-- `cleanup.sh` - shutdown the running cluster and clean up any shared or external resoruces
+- `cleanup.sh` - shutdown the running cluster and clean up any shared or external resources

 ### Registries